 You can find out what NBN technology you are using by going to the NBN website and entering your address.

-If your line has a limited maximum speed, the provider should tell you either at the time you sign up if the provider has that information, or as soon as the information becomes available to the provider.
-This way you can ensure you have the best service for your needs, taking into account the capability of your line.
+If your connection has a limited maximum speed, the provider should tell you either at the time you sign up if the provider has that information, or as soon as the information becomes available to the provider.
+This way you can ensure you have the best service for your needs, taking into account the capability of your connection.

 Some consumers have been sold broadband services with advertised maximum speeds that cannot be achieved.